NethermindEth/juno/docs/docs/updating.md

 ## Standalone binary

-Download the latest binary from [Juno's GitHub Releases](https://github.com/NethermindEth/juno/releases) page and replace the existing one.
+Download the latest binary from the [Juno GitHub Releases](https://github.com/NethermindEth/juno/releases) page and replace the existing one.

 ## Updating from source